Skip to content

 These combinations, as well as their different shades, can be effective in art and design.

-Try painting a portrait with only achromatic colors and you’ll be amazed how interesting the painting is and how much depth it has.
+Try painting a portrait with only achromatic colors and you’ll be amazed at how interesting the painting is and how much depth it has.

-That’s why we love black and white photos, right?
+That’s why we love black-and-white photos, right?
 They sometimes emphasize the mood of the photo better than other colors.

 When I take photos of people and capture a precious moment between them, I’m instantly drawn to making this photo black and white because I want to emphasize emotions in the photo rather than the colors of the subjects and surroundings.